Symptoms, causes, and treatments for

 Some people are at higher risk for an infection, like children under the age of six, those with weakened immune systems, or people who smoke.

 Most adults can power through a cold with rest, hydration, and non-prescription meds.
-However, you should see a doctor if you have one or more of these symptoms:
+But you should see a doctor if you have one or more of these symptoms:

 Kids experience similar cold symptoms as adults do, but there are additional warning signs that your child should see a doctor immediately:

-While many colds pass within a week, persistent symptoms for over 10 days could indicate another infection.
+While many colds pass within a week, persistent symptoms for over 10 days could suggest another infection.

-If you’re still suffering after 10 days, schedule a visit with a ZOOM+Care Doctor.
-They’ll run tests and determine the underlying cause of your illness.
+If you’re still suffering after 10 days, schedule a visit with a ZOOM+Care provider.
+They’ll run tests and find the underlying cause of your illness.

 Consider these tips to help prevent the common cold: